Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 `a.c` may have one of the following semantics when used as an expression:

 - A fully-qualified type, property or object name.
-  The left side of `.` must be a package name, while the right side corresponds to a declaration in that package.
+  The left side of `.` must be a value available in the current scope, while the right side corresponds to a declaration in the scope of that value.

     > Note: qualification uses operator `.` only.
 - A property access.
   Here `a` is a value available in the current scope and `c` is a property name.

+TODO(Are packages values?)

+TODO(Type references and their stuff)

-- A function call if followed by the call suffix (arguments in parentheses).
+If followed by the call suffix (arguments in parentheses), `a.c()` may have one of the following semantics when used as an expression:

+- A function call; here `a` is a value available in the current scope and `c` is a function name;
-  Here `a` is a value available in the current scope and `c` is a function name.
+- A property access with `invoke`-convention; here `a` is a value available in the current scope and `c` is a property name.

     These expressions follow the [overloading][Overload resolution] rules.

 `a::c` may have one of the following semantics when used as an expression: